AdaCore/spark2014/docs/guidance/main.rst

 * `Costs and Limitations` - What are the main costs and limitations for adopting SPARK?

 Each section then goes on to describe how to progressively adopt SPARK at that level in an Ada project.
-Section :ref:`Example` shows an example of an application at each level.
+Finally, the :ref:`Example` section shows the concrete application of this adoption approach to an existing, production-ready bounded stack abstraction.
 These sections are particularly relevant to software developers who need to use SPARK at a given level.

 Although this document focuses on adopting SPARK for use on existing Ada code, the same guidelines can be used for adopting SPARK at the beginning